mariuszmspace/my-links/README.md

 - [googler](https://github.com/jarun/googler) - Google search, news, and site search from the terminal, slick -- `Python`
 - [Google Advanced Operators for Web Search](https://sites.google.com/site/gwebsearcheducation/advanced-operators) - Search modifiers for more accurate results, by Google -- `collection`
 - [GoodRX](https://www.goodrx.com) - Coupons for prescriptions, vaccines, and more, can be used pre-deductible, USA-centric -- `ez savings`
+- [Google Search Verbatim Mode](https://www.searchenginewatch.com/2011/11/18/google-introduces-verbatim-searching/) - Searches for exactly what you want, no "intelligence" added -- `article`
 - [gosu](https://github.com/tianon/gosu) - Simple Go-based setuid+setgid+setgroups+exec for stepping down privs, use me to avoid weird su and sudo TTY bugs -- `Golang`
 - [Highlight This](https://chrome.google.com/webstore/detail/highlight-this-finds-and/fgmbnmjmbjenlhbefngfibmjkpbcljaj) - Multi-highlight, regex, all data local, tons of features -- `Chrome`
 - [Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) - Allows data to be encrypted and out-sourced to 3rd parties for processing, all while encrypted (or remove HIPAA barriers) -- `article`